college of europe graduate specialised in digital policy

-My name is Jordan, I'm a trilingual student, studying Political and Governance Studies at the College of Europe, Bruges.
-I am particularly interested in the EU's Digital, Energy, Health, Research and Transport policies.
+My name is Jordan, I'm a graduate from the College of Europe, Bruges, specialised in the EU's Digital, Transport, and Research policies.
 I speak English, French and German.

 My native language is English.

 Keen to put into practice the knowledge I have gained throughout my wider life with regard to technology, and more recently with regard to the EU's digital policy, I am currently working with MEP Patrick Breyer on topics such as the DSA, DMA, Chat Control and the ePrivacy Regulation.

 In June, I graduated from a Master's degree in Poltiical & Governance Studies, at the College of Europe in Bruges.
 I specialised in Digital Policy, writing my thesis on the upcoming ePrivacy Regulation.

 As a participant on the Telecare and Patient-centric care Committee, I shared my views on the privacy and intercompatibility aspects of telecare.

 The Research Executive Agency is a body of the European Commission responsible for implementing research policy.
 During my Internship, I communicated with stakeholders through the COVID-19 crisis, prepared a new mission statement and brochure for the agency, and worked with the social media team to prepare more engaging content and increase their visibility.

 Under my presidency, we deepened our partnership with the Seine-Saint-Denis department, and continued educational actions despite the COVID crisis, conferences with EU officials, including Commissioner Sinkevičius, and millitant actions during the local elections, encouraging candidates to commit to pro-European policy in the form of the Label Ville Européenne.

 I oversaw the administration of the association, and organised meetings of the administrative council and general assemblies.
 I actively partook in the work of the association, teaching young people about European Democracy and Fundamental Rights.